 - The recommended 3D format for multi-mesh models is .dae (Collada)

 - Secondary is .fbx, .obj, .ply (Other formats may work but they are not optimized for Play)

 - If after loading your model, you do not see it in the viewport there is a chance this is just an issue of scale.
-To verify this is the case please use the “Autofit Model” node instead and then see if your model appears.
+To verify this is the case please use the “Autofit Mesh” node instead and then see if your model appears.